postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 In this tutorial, we are going to set up a Database Lab Engine for an existing PostgreSQL DB instance on Amazon RDS.
 If you don't have an RDS instance and want to have one to follow the steps in this tutorial, read [the official RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
 Database Lab Engine will be installed on an AWS EC2 instance with Ubuntu 18.04, and an additional EBS volume to store PostgreSQL data directory.
 The data will be automatically retrieved from the RDS database.

 >⭐️ Please support the project giving a star on GitLab! ⭐<br/>
->It's on [the main page of the Database Lab Enginer repository](https://gitlab.com/postgres-ai/database-lab), at the upper right corner:
+>It's on [the main page of the Database Lab Engine repository](https://gitlab.com/postgres-ai/database-lab), at the upper right corner:
 >
 >![Add a GitLab star](/docs/assets/star.gif)